Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical algorithm

 \subsection{Positivity-preserving measures}

-Considering the presence of low-$\beta$ regions ($\beta < 10^{-3}$) and rapid magnetic field evolution at the inner boundary during time-evolving coronal simulations performed in the inertial coordinate system, which can lead to non-physical negative thermal pressure due to discretization errors when deriving thermal pressure from energy density, we further implement some measures to ensure the PP property of the thermal pressure and density in the MHD simulations.
+Under the presence of low-$\beta$ regions ( $\beta<10^{-3}$ ) and rapid variation in the magnetic field at the inner boundary during the time-evolving coronal simulations, an unphysical negative thermal pressure can easily occur during the calculation when deriving the thermal pressure from energy density.
+Following our previous work \citep{W_SubmittedCOCONUT,wang2025sipifvmtimeevolvingcoronalmodel}, we took the PP procedure for the thermal pressure and plasma density in the MHD simulations within the entire computational domain.